Services and contact information

 Exemptions from shift roster requirements

 As a rule, every workplace must have a shift roster.
-However, occupational safety and health authorities can grant partial or full exemptions from the rule if drawing up a shift roster is particularly impractical due to the irregular nature of the work.
+However, occupational safety and health authority can grant partial or full exemptions from the rule if drawing up a shift roster is particularly impractical due to the irregular nature of the work.

-Occupational safety and health authorities determine the scope of any necessary exemptions on a case-by-case basis.
+Occupational safety and health authority determine the scope of any necessary exemptions on a case-by-case basis.
 Even where a full shift roster is an impractical solution, it may still be possible to record, for example, the start times of employees’ work and their rest periods or their weekly free time.

 Applying for exemptions